opennaslab/kubespider/README.md

 * `download-provider`：The provider of each download software receives the request task from `kubespider-core`, and calls the corresponding service to realize the download.
 The configuration file is in `.config/download_provider.yaml`.

 ## 💽 Installation

+To adapt to multiple resource platforms, Kubespider provides many adapters.
+Enable or disable these adapters according to your needs.
+The configuration file is in the `.config` folder.

 ### Premise

 1. The operating computer and your server are on the same LAN.
 (I haven't tried the installation not in the same LAN yet)
 2. The server is a Linux system。
 3. Docker is installed on the server。

-### Default installation(Deploy with Docker)
+### Install with built-in command

-To adapt to multiple resource platforms, Kubespider provides many adapters.
-Enable or disable these adapters according to your needs.
-The configuration file is in the `.config` folder:
+Installing with built-in command can download and config anything needed automatically.

 #### 1.Download the repository and install

 ```sh
 git clone https://github.com/opennaslab/kubespider.git
 cd kubespider